Bryan-Corn/School_District_Analysis/README.md

 ```
 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 ```
-Thomas iHogh School's relative performance compared to other schools is greatly increased by removing the 9th grade data.
-Before changing the data, Thomas Hogh School ranked among the lower middle while it now ranks among hte top 5 performing schools.
+Thomas High School's relative performance compared to other schools is greatly increased by removing the 9th grade data.
+Before changing the data, Thomas Hogh School ranked among the lower middle while it now ranks among the top 5 performing schools.

 ```
 How does replacing the ninth-grade scores affect the following: